xregistry/spec/core/spec.md

 following:
 - OPTIONAL attributes MAY be defined as REQUIRED
 - the `description` of an attribute MAY be defined
-- `ifvalue` specifications MAY be defined
+- `ifvalues` specifications MAY be defined

 To indicate a change to a core attribute, the attribute MUST be defined as part of the Registry model.
 Once a Registry instance is created, further